This form is embedded in this page for your convenience. If you would like to view this in the Google Forms environment, please click here.

 This schedule continued through the first half of 2016 when, due to clerical changes in Brisbane, we transitioned to monthly services led by laypeople in the community, with quarterly visits from Fr Andrew to celebrate the Divine Liturgy.

-In March 2017, we received the joyful news from Bishop George that we were made a Mission of the Diocese, being placed under the patronage of St John the Baptist, with Fr Andrew as our inaugural Rector (parish priest).
-Soon after, in April, we moved to form a Parish Council from the members of our community.
-After that, we took steps to increase the number of community-led services that we were holding.
-This led to another milestone in August, when one of our faithful parishioners was ordained by Bp George to be the first Reader of our Mission.
-Rdr Erich has been leading Readers services since our community began, and this was a joyful occasion for our community to be a part of.
+In March 2017, we received the joyful news from Bishop George that we were made a Mission of the Diocese, being placed under the patronage of St John the Baptist, with Fr Andrew assigned as our inaugural Rector (parish priest).
+Later in the year came another milestone in August, when one of our faithful parishioners was ordained by Bp George to be a Reader for our Mission.
+Rdr Erich has been leading Readers services since our community began, and we were overjoyed to receive his assignment to our Mission.

 In a community of our size and age, our history is still being written.
 We invite you to become a part of this history.